-- School Nurses - Child and Adolescent Mental Health Services (CAMHS) - Community Educational Psychology Services (CEPs) - Educational Welfare Officer (EWO)/Attendance Officer - Local Common Assessment Framework (CAF) Co-ordinator - Local Inclusion Services for Communication and Interaction; Cognition and Learning; Behaviour, Emotional and Social Development; Sensory and/or Physical needs - Paediatricians - Police Liaison Officers - Youth Offending Teams (YOT) - Substance Misuse Agencies, eg Compass - Youth Services - Appropriate local voluntary agencies (often for an identified, individual pupil).
+- School Nurses - Child and Adolescent Mental Health Services (CAMHS) - Community Educational Psychology Services (CEPs) - Educational Welfare Officer (EWO)/Attendance Officer - Local Common Assessment Framework (CAF) Co-ordinator - Local Inclusion Services for Communication and Interaction; Cognition and Learning; Behaviour, Emotional and Social Development; Sensory and/or Physical needs - Paediatricians - Careers Advisers

+• Appropriate local voluntary agencies (often for an identified, individual pupil).

-18. Complaints
+16. Complaints

-If a parent has a concern regarding their child's SEN, they may wish to discuss this with the SENCO in the first instance.
-If the matter is not resolved and the parent wishes to make a formal complaint then the parent should follow the process set out in the Academy's Complaint Policy.
+If a parent has a concern regarding their child's SEN, they should discuss this with the SENCO in the first instance.
+If the matter is not resolved and the parent wishes to make a formal complaint, then the parent should follow the process set out in the Academy's Complaint Policy.
 There is a formal Complaints Policy on each Academy's website.

-19. Related Policies
+17. Related Policies